Tips & tricks: Driving in winter

 Which car accessories should not be missing on any winter journey?

 We strongly recommend carrying snow chains.
-Depending on the route you are travelling, snow chains are mandatory and signs indicate that they are compulsory.
+Depending on the route you are travelling, snow chains may be mandatory and signs will indicate that they are compulsory.
 However, there is only a legal obligation to use them if there are appropriate signs.
 In Austria and Italy in particular, there are expensive penalties for non-compliance.
-You should also carry hand brushes to remove snow from the vehicle, anti-misting cloths, ice scrapers, de-icer sprays for door locks and rubber polish for the seals.
-Radiator antifreeze and windscreen antifreeze should be filled into the appropriate tanks before the journey so that you are safe on the road even in frosty conditions.
+You should also carry hand brushes to remove snow from the vehicle, anti-mist cloths, ice scrapers, de-icer sprays for door locks and rubber polish for the gaskets.
+Radiator antifreeze and windscreen antifreeze should be filled into the appropriate tanks before you set off so that you are safe on the road even in frosty conditions.

 What should be checked in the car before travelling to the mountains?